bzminer/bzminer/README.md

     "dynex_pow_ratio": [1.0, 1.0], // see Dynex notes above in github. allows to dedicate gpus to pow or pouw on dynex, and to set ratio of pow/pouw

+    "warthog_cpu_threads": 189, // number of cpu threads to use for warthog

+    "warthog_unused_cpu_offset": 0, // the start offset of unused threads. if there are 4 unused threads, and this is set to 0, the first 4 cores will not be utilized

+    "warthog_max_ram_gb": 0.0, // amount of ram to use for warthog buffers (default 3-4 if set to 0)

+    "warthog_verus_hr_target": "[0]", // array, per device, of how much verus hashrate each gpu should accomodate (in hashes, so 10mh would be 10000000)

+    "warthog_cache_config": 0, // to better utilize cache, bz can group threads by a cache level. default of 0 will group by L3 cache.
+1 will group by cpu

     "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list)

     "lang": "en", // set the language.
 Default is en.
 Supported languages are en and cn